Ya’ll still out there? How are you? I hope all is well in your world.

 The thing is, as much as I wanted that baby, as long as I grieved, even as I still wince at the pain of it now, I cannot, cannot, cannot imagine my life without the kids I have now.
 The thought of the possibility of them not being here is beyond reason for me.

-I share this because I feel strongly like I’m supposed to encourage someone out there with this thought: when good things are taken away, when bad happens, when you’ve done nothing wrong, even if it’s all your fault, when pain is overwhelming, over time God can provide enough good to get ahead of the grief.
+I share this because I feel strongly like I’m supposed to encourage someone out there with this thought: when good things are taken away, when bad happens, when you’ve done nothing wrong, or even if it’s all your fault, when pain is overwhelming, over time God can provide enough good to get ahead of the grief.
 To cover, inch-by-inch, the pain of the loss.
 Sometimes even to overcome it.

 Bad is going to happen because loss is too much a part of this life.
 But good is going to happen too.